dhardestylewis/terrain_aggregator/README_LONG.md

     - No need if you use tile-delineated boundaries!

 6. **apply your engineering analysis** *!*

+# `terrain_aggregator` : how it was developed

+1. Create PostgreSQL database of TNRIS Lidar tiles

+    - TNRIS provides a [vector file](https://cdn.tnris.org/data/lidar/tnris-lidar_48_vector.zip) indexing the best available Lidar data TNRIS provides on a tile-by-tile basis.
+    - However, there are many deficiencies that prevent using this file as a starting point to aggregate Lidar data in bulk, including :
+        - only represents "best available" data, not all available TNRIS Lidar data
+        - tile geometries are sometimes
+            - incorrect :
+                - some tile boundaries have
+                    - rounded corners where there is data all the way to the corner
+                    - intersected with watersheds where there is data beyond the watershed boundaries
+                    - chopped along a latitude or longitude where there is data beyond the chop
+            - have inconsistently applied boundaries :
+                - when tiles overlap each other,
+                    - sometimes they are left whole
+                    - sometimes they are chopped in favor of the "best available"
+        - tile attributes are sometimes
+            - `demname` attribute errors :
+                - reported resolution incorrect
+            - reported resolution is sometimes

+2. Create Docker/Singularity image of

 # TNRIS Lidar DEM tiles at TACC